Shiva-Altruistic/Mental-fog/README.md

+## 🎯 Problem Statement

+Many students and professionals experience mental fog, lack of clarity, and difficulty focusing on tasks, but lack a simple tool to guide structured thinking.

+## 💡 Solution

+Clarity is an AI-powered assistant that helps users:
+- Express thoughts
+- Identify mental blocks
+- Get actionable steps to regain focus

 # 🧠 Clarity – Mental Fog Assistant

 An AI-powered assistant designed to help users overcome mental fog, regain focus, and improve productivity through intelligent conversation.

----

-## 🚀 Overview

-Clarity is a conversational AI tool that helps users identify mental fog, understand its causes, and receive actionable suggestions to improve clarity and focus.

-This project combines modern web technologies with AI to create a simple yet impactful mental wellness tool.

----

 ## ✨ Features